Pádraigín Ní Uallacháin: 2011–2020: Return to recording and Oriel Arts Project

-2024: Seven Daughters of the Sea
+2024 – present: Seven Daughters of the Sea and research

 In 2022, she contributed a keening song to the soundtrack of John Connors' film The Black Guelph, which details the generational abuse suffered by Irish travellers at the hands of the state and church.

 In January 2024, Ní Uallacháin released of her tenth studio album.
 Seven Daughters of the Sea.
 Longstanding collaborators Dónal O'Connor and Steve Cooney returned respectively as producer and guitarist.
 The album also sees Ní Uallacháin collaborate again with guitarist Steve Vai on the title track, and with Indian classical flautist Rajat Prasanna.
 It also features Fin Moore on pipes and Macdara ó Graham on vocal drones and overtones.